 Azal: A Longtime Mystery Rediscovered

-Azal (אצל), or Azel, is the location mentioned in Zechariah 14:5 in bibles that use the Hebrew Masoretic Text (MT) as the source for this verse.
+Azal (אצל), or Azel (e.g., NIV bible), is the location mentioned in Zechariah 14:5 in bibles that use the Hebrew Masoretic Text (MT) as the source for this verse.

 In bibles that follow the Greek Septuagint (LXX) rendering, depending upon the source manuscript used, Azal is transcribed Jasol (ιασολ, pronounced Yasol), Jasod (a corruption of Jasol), or Asael (ασαηλ):

-These very different translations from two authoritative sources obscure a clear understanding of Zechariah 14:5.
+The reason that there are two different versions of Zechariah 14:5 is because a Hebrew verb that occurs three times in this verse can be pronounced two different ways, which results in two very different meanings.
+The LXX, which is a Greek translation of the Hebrew scriptures made nearly 1000 years before the MT was fully redacted, has one meaning (it shall be closed/blocked up), and the MT has the other (you shall flee).
+These very different translations obscure a clear understanding of Zechariah 14:5.
 Another obscurant factor is an almost universal ignorance, existent for many centuries until now, of what and where Azal is, or was.
 This is largely due to the fact that no known writing authored prior to the late 19th century clarifies this mystery.

-Consequently, it is now common knowledge among Jerusalem’s locals that Wadi Yasul/Nahal Etsel (or Atzal) is biblical Azal.
-Online examples of this include (links open in new window):
+Consequently, it is now common knowledge in Jerusalem that Wadi Yasul/Nahal Azal is biblical Azal.
+Online examples of this include:

-- City of David Jerusalem Segway Tour Company (2nd paragraph): “At the foot of the ridge is the deep channel of Atzal River (Zechariah 14:5), which advances toward the Kidron Valley.
-Its Biblical name was preserved by the Arabs as Wadi Yasul”
+- City of David Foundation Segway Tours [Note: original website no longer exists, so link doesn’t work.]
+(2nd paragraph): “At the foot of the ridge is the deep channel of Atzal [sic] River (Zechariah 14:5), which advances toward the Kidron Valley.
+Its Biblical name was preserved by the Arabs as Wadi Yasul.”

-- Wikipedia: Jerusalem Peace Forest: “[The Jerusalem Peace Forest] was a location of the biblical Etsel river mentioned in the book of Zechariah (Zechariah 14:5) (currently only a riverbed is left in place)”
+- Wikipedia: Jerusalem Peace Forest: “[The Jerusalem Peace Forest] was a location of the biblical Azal river mentioned in the book of Zechariah (Zechariah 14:5) (currently only a riverbed is left in place)”

-- Wikipedia (Hebrew version): נחל אצל (Nachal Atzal): “Atzal River (Arabic: Wadi Yasul) is one of the tributaries of the Kidron Valley southeast of Jerusalem, between the Armon Ha’Natziv ridge and the neighborhood of Abu Tor, in the Peace Forest. … This name originates in the prophet Zechariah’s end-time prophecy, ‘[content of the LXX version of Zechariah 14:4-5]’.
+- Wikipedia (Hebrew version): נחל אצל: “Nahal Azal (Arabic: Wadi Yasul) is one of the tributaries of the Kidron Valley southeast of Jerusalem, between the Armon Ha’Natziv ridge and the neighborhood of Abu Tor, by the Peace Forest. … This name originates in the prophet Zechariah’s end-time prophecy, ‘[content of the LXX version of Zechariah 14:4-5]’.
 The biblical name of the river was preserved by the Arabs as Wadi Yasul.”